-Today, our environment is uncertain and the nature of conflict will continue to evolve and present new challenges.8 State and non-state actors are likely to combine conventional and high-end asymmetric methods concurrently across land, sea, air, space, cyberspace and information/propaganda operations, commonly characterised as hybrid warfare.
+Today, our environment is uncertain and the nature of conflict will continue to evolve and present new challenges.8 State and non-state actors are likely to combine conventional and high-end asymmetric methods concurrently across land, sea, air, space, cyberspace and information / propaganda operations, commonly characterised as hybrid warfare.
 Conflict is likely to involve a range of transnational, state, group and individual participants.
-They will operate at global, regional and local levels both collectively and individually to create threats including conventional, non-conventional, terrorism, destabilisation, insurgency, cyber warfare and organised crime.9
+They will operate at global, regional and local levels both collectively and individually to create threats including conventional, non-conventional, terrorism, destabilisation, insurgency, cyber warfare and organised crime.9 disasters, cyber security and pandemics, all of which have affected Ireland in recent years, including flooding and forest fires; the 2021 cyber attack on the HSE, and the Covid-19 Pandemic.

-In recent years, many countries have developed consolidated national security strategies accepting that, due to increased interdependence and globalization, the national security of individual states is intertwined with regional and global security.10 This broader concept of national security also now encompasses certain threats such as natural disasters, cyber security and pandemics.
 Within this broader concept, threats to a state's economy, such as the financial crisis, may also be considered matters of national security.11

+In recent years, many countries have developed consolidated national security strategies accepting that, due to increased interdependence and globalization, the national security of individual states is intertwined with regional and global security.10 This broader concept of national security also now encompasses certain threats such as natural